-Two indicted in CATS corruption scheme plead not guilty, reports say
+Two indicted in CATS corruption scheme plead not guilty

 Latest Weather Blog

-Two indicted in CATS corruption scheme plead not guilty, reports say
+Two indicted in CATS corruption scheme plead not guilty

-BATON ROUGE — Former Capital Area Transit System Chief Administrative Officer Pearlina Thomas and contractor Jay Colar pleaded not guilty in a corruption case on Tuesday, according to a report by The Advocate.
+BATON ROUGE — Former Capital Area Transit System Chief Administrative Officer Pearlina Thomas and contractor Jay Colar pleaded not guilty in a corruption case on Tuesday, court records show.

 Thomas, 55, and Colar, 35, were among five people indicted on multiple corruption charges stemming from an investigation by Attorney General Liz Murrill's office.